 Suda: I don't feel like there's a big difference in terms of the what-ifs and the have-nots.
 You always have the same problems no matter the release format.
 I don't think the team has noticed a big difference between them.

-Okay, I've always wondered this: what does the Grasshopper logo mean?
+OK, I've always wondered this: What does the Grasshopper logo mean?
 Is there any significance to the image itself?

 So the face is just a random face?

 Suda: Yeah.
 It's not me or another staff member.
 It's definitely not Shin.

 Shin: But if you look closely, it could be me.

 Let It Die is released later in 2016, using a free-to-play model, for PlayStation 4.
 Find more information at the game's official website.